IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 specification (e.g. for the USA: UCSDI, for Canada: PS:CA, for Europe: the European Patient Summary, etc.) rather than on IPS.
 Contextualizations of the IHE CCG Profile grammar shall be defined in a relevant **Volume-4** section of the IHE CCG Profile.
-Every ecosystem actor defined in this IHE CCG Profile must support either the base content specification (as defined in Volume-3) or a contextualized content specification (as defined in Volume-4).
-All actors in a CCG ecosystem must support the same consistent content model.
+Every ecosystem actor defined in this IHE CCG Profile SHALL support either the base content specification (as defined in Volume-3) or a contextualized content specification (as defined in Volume-4).
+For clarity: **all** actors in a CCG-conformant ecosystem SHALL support the **same** consistent content model.

 As a practical matter – it is anticipated that CCG processing workflows would be best served by on-demand generation of patient summary documents.
 Such a